wpswings/points-and-rewards-for-woocommerce/readme.txt

 4. **Customized Text** - Admin can modify/add the text according to the need.
 It will get display on the My Account > Points page
 5. **Redeem Points On Cart Page** - Customer can redeem their points on the cart page and get the discount
 6. **Redeem Points On Checkout Page** - Customer can also redeem their points on the cart page
-7. **Earn Points Per Currency Setting** - Allow customer to earn on every currency spent
+7. **Earn Points Per Currency Setting** - Allow customers to earn on every currency spent
 8. **Points Table** - Admin can Add/Subtract/View customers points from here
 9. **Membership Setting** - Add membership level and provide a discount on membership
 10. **Upgrade User Level** - Customers can upgrade their membership and get the benefits.